datoviz/datoviz/docs/tutorials/quickstart.md

 c = canvas(show_fps=False)
 ```

-This should open a blank window.
 We can also specify the initial width and height of the window using keyword arguments to `canvas()`.

 ## Creating a panel

 Next, we create a **panel**, which is another word for "subplot".
 By default, there is only one panel spanning the entire canvas, but we can also define multiple panels.

+We also specify the panel's **controller**, which defines how we interact with it.
+The `axes` controller displays axes and ticks for 2D graphics.

 ```python
 panel = c.panel(controller='axes')